The Outline Of History by H.G. Wells

 a book report of sorts

-It might not seem fitting to include a story about history under the umbrella of politics.
-But it is often said that history is not a record of what happened but rather what historians, (a) observed to have happened, (b) were told by others had happened, (c) think might have happened if they had been there, or worst of all (d) wish had happened.
-It is impossible for those recording “history”, to leave out their own ideas and feelings, so the discrepancies that exist, largely motivated by politics, should come as no surprise to anyone.
+It might seem odd to include a story about history under the umbrella of politics.
+But it is often said that history is not a record of what happened but rather what historians, (a) thought to have happened, (b) were told by others had happened, (c) think might have happened, or worst of all (d) wish had happened.
+It is impossible for those recording “history” to leave out their own thoughts and feelings, so the inevitable discrepancies, primarily motivated by political bias, should be no surprise.

 The writings of four historians, one each from Japan, Germany, Great Britain, and the USA, recording the events of the 1930s, leading up to WWII would probably not be recognizable as pointing to the same time period.
 Aside from differences of actual misunderstandings, the bulk of the differences would likely be rooted in the personal biases of the writers.
 The only way a reader could possibly figure out what actually happened would be to read each of the four accounts and try to interpolate between them.
-To make things worse, even the most dedicated student is inevitably misled by his or her own personal biases in the process of trying to filter out those of the original authors.
+To make things worse, even the most dedicated student is inevitably misled by his or her own personal biases in the process of filtering out the biases of the authors.

-The bad news is that modern textbooks reek of political correctness of a different kind that demonstrates a total lack of understanding of how this country came to be what it is today – its good and its bad.
-A civilization, lacking an understanding of its past is doomed to repeat its mistakes and miss the opportunity to learn from its successes.
+Most of my generation can see the distortions in modern textbooks.
+They reek of political correctness of a kind that demonstrates a total lack of understanding of how this country came to be what it is today – its good and its bad.
+A civilization lacking an understanding of its past is doomed to repeat its mistakes and miss the opportunity to learn from its successes.
 When people don’t understand history, they fall victim to complacency, feelings of entitlement, and intellectual laziness.
 When a citizenry loses sight of its own history, the end is near.
 Let me hasten to add that not all of the purposeful distortions come from the political Left.
-While it is true that textbooks are chosen by professors and the “Lib-rall” agenda might seem more practiced at it, both sides need to share the blame equally.
+While it is true that textbooks are chosen by professors, being mostly “Lib-ralls”, are more practiced at it, both sides need to share the blame for misleading our youth.

 I bought my first copy, the four-volume series, printed in 1920 at Bell’s Books next to Stanford University in Palo Alto, in the late 1960s.
 It still rests on my shelf today with the original